How To Create Shipping Labels Online (2026 Guide + Tips)

 • It Saves Money: Carriers offer significant discounts for postage purchased online versus at a retail counter.
 These commercial rates can often save you 10% to 20% or even more.

 • It Saves Time: You can create shipping labels 24/7 without leaving your home or office.
-USPS’s Click N Ship service, for example, was designed to “bring the Post Office to your desktop”.
-In fact, USPS customers created over 32 million shipping labels through this service in a single year.
+USPS’s Click N Ship service, for example, was designed to bring the Post Office to your desktop.
+USPS customers created over 32 million shipping labels through this service in a single year.

 • It’s Convenient: Once your package is labeled, you can often schedule a free pickup from your doorstep, completely avoiding a trip to the carrier’s store.

 Before you create shipping labels with a specific carrier, it pays to see who has the best price.
-If you’re deciding between carriers, see our comparison on which is cheaper, UPS or USPS.
 Using a free tool like the Online Shipping Calculator lets you compare rates from USPS, UPS, and FedEx in seconds, ensuring you get the cheapest option.

 Shipping on the Go: Using Mobile Apps and No Printer Options